adamboroch/ServiceNowPlugin/README.md

 - Define or duplicate the platform that will use this plugin
 - **Recommended:** Duplicate an **Application-type platform** → all values are prefilled, only replace the DLL reference
 - Go to **Target Account Platform > Automatic Password Management > CPM Plug-in**
-- Upload the compiled DLL
+- Point to the compiled DLL

 | Property Name | Value |
 |---------------|-------|